yyyshi/asshole_algorithm/README.md

 # asshole_algorithm
-for recording the fucking shit algorithm that preventing me getting my lover offers.
+for recording the fucking shit algorithm that preventing me getting my lover offers in c++.